bitPogo/kmock/docs/src/howto/advanced.md

 ### Special behaviour of Spies
 In terms of Spies there is one big difference you need to be aware of.
-Since build-in methods like `equals` are delegated to the SO as well it might result in a behaviour which is not obvious right away:
+Since Build-In methods like `equals` are delegated to the SO as well it might result in a behaviour which is not obvious right away:

 ```kotlin
 @Test